perryflynn/minimon/README.md

 - Only requires `curl` and `ping` (Linux and Windows is supported)
 - Supports ICMP, HTTP(S) and generic TCP connections
+- Enforce IPv4 or IPv4 for single checks
 - Define a alias name behind the URL
 - Send a [ASCII Bell](https://en.wikipedia.org/wiki/Bell_character) on state changes
 - Works on Git Bash (MinGW) on Windows